Den is a love letter to kaiseki cuisine, and just about everything else too

 “So…where are you from?”

-After our introductions, Jin from Vancouver told me with a sardonic smile that I’d picked his top choice of handkerchief.
+After our introductions, Jin from Vancouver told me with a sardonic smile that I’d picked the handkerchief he wanted.
 What can I say, I have very good taste.

-The course immediately opened with a twist: a monaka wafer, traditionally offered as wagashi, sandwiching foie gras, pickled daikon, and persimmon paste.
+The course immediately opened with a twist: a monaka wafer, typically offered as a traditional sweet, sandwiching foie gras, pickled daikon, and persimmon paste.
 It was very pastelike and cloying, an interesting blend of flavors.

 I heard the couple to our right commenting on the food.
 Feeling sufficiently emboldened, I craned my neck to peek over at them.
 “It’s good, isn’t it?”